JuliaLang/julia/doc/stdlib/base.rst

 .. function:: success(command)

    Run a command object, constructed with backticks, and tell whether it was successful (exited with a code of 0).

+.. function:: process_running(p::Process)

+   Determine whether a process is currently running.

+.. function:: process_exited(p::Process)

+   Determine whether a process has exited.

+.. function:: process_exit_status(p::Process)

+   Get the exit status of an exited process.
+The result is undefined if the process is still running.
+Use ``wait(p)`` to wait for a process to exit, and get its exit status.

+.. function:: kill(p::Process, signum=SIGTERM)

+   Send a signal to a process.
+The default is to terminate the process.

 .. function:: readsfrom(command)